-Other programs help those choosing to live at home.
-Meals on wheels, senior community centers, help with shopping and transportation, and free legal services are probably available in your community.
+Other programs help those who choose to live at home.
+Meals on Wheels, community centers for seniors, help with shopping and transportation, and free legal services may be available in your area.

 Accessory Dwelling Units

-An accessory dwelling unit, sometimes known as a mother in law suite, is an area of a home that functions like an apparent.
-It often has its bathroom, kitchen, and separate living and sleeping areas so the person can still keep their independence while being under the watchful eye of a loved one.
+An accessory dwelling unit, sometimes known as a "mother-in-law suite," is an area of a home that functions like an apartment.
+It often has its own bathroom, kitchen, living room, and bedroom so the person living there can keep their independence while still having loved ones around when their help is needed.

-The cost of remodeling or adding on to a home might be cost prohibitive but if the home already has useable space, the cost of remodeling might be much lower than the cost of an assisted living facility for multiple years.
-This option can cause disruption to the family, especially if dementia or another illness is involved.
-Families are encouraged to get help and be ready to move the person into skilled care before the impact on the family becomes too high.
+The cost of remodeling or adding on to a home might be cost-prohibitive, but if the home already has usable space, the cost of remodeling might be lower than that of other options over multiple years.

-Assisted living is for people who are mostly independent but may need help with personal care tasks.
-They’re probably still mobile but live in a fully staffed facility with a private or semi-private room.
+Assisted living facilities are for people who are mostly independent but may need some help with personal care and/or housekeeping tasks.
+Residents are typically mobile but live in a fully staffed facility with a private or semi-private room.

-There’s no universal definition for an assisted living center so each might offer different services but the price difference of assisted living versus a nursing home is substantial.
-Prices vary by area with state averages ranging from $2,500 to $6,000.
-At a national average of $3,600 monthly, the annual cost comes in at $43,200.
+There’s no universal definition of assisted living, so each location may offer somewhat different services.
+The price difference of assisted living versus a nursing home is substantial.
+Prices vary by area, ranging from $3,000 to $5,000 per month.
+At a national median of $4,300 per month, the annual cost comes in at $51,600.

-Beware: Medicare does not pay for assisted living services.
-If you or your loved one doesn't have the money to pay for assisted living services, apply for Medicaid—the only government-sponsored program that pays for assisted living.
-If you have long-term care insurance that will pay a portion of the costs based on your policy.
+Medicare does not pay for assisted living services.
+If you or your loved one do not have the money to pay for assisted living services, consider applying for Medicaid, which may help.
+If you have long-term care insurance, it should pay for at least a portion of the costs, depending on the language of your policy.

 For people who don’t have the funds to pay for nursing home care, some health insurance, long-term care insurance, and life insurance policies can be tapped to cover costs.

-Medicaid will pay for care if you meet the low-income requirements but that may require you to spend down your assets to meet those qualifications.
+Medicaid will typically pay for care if the patient meets the low income and asset requirements, but they will need to spend down assets to meet those qualifications.

-If you’re a veteran, you will enjoy full coverage from the VA at certain locations approved by the VA.
+If you’re a veteran, you may qualify for full or partial coverage from the Department of Veterans Affairs (VA) at certain locations approved or run by the VA.